Vishal-V/FSDA-LowLight/README.md

 2. We use pack_nikon for Nikon validation and pack_canon for Canon validation.

 Model:
-1. UnetConverter is used for 16-to-8 bit converter.
+1. UnetConverter is for the source Grayscale SSIM 16-to-8 bit conversion.
+The pretrained Sony 16-to-8 bit converter can be downloaded here: [Google Drive](https://drive.google.com/file/d/17BphXVzG9YKaWxW5qjNZdzV8dqcS-E_S/view?usp=sharing)
 2. UNetSony is used for shared U-net model (N).